mcci-catena/bootloader/README.md

 The bootloader does not use the CMSIS include files or the ST HAL; these are large, complex and difficult to review.
 Instead, the ARM reference manual and STM32L0 SOC manuals were used to prepare simple header files with the required information.

+A simple tool, [`mccibootloader_image`][1] is provided for preparing and signing images.

+To simplify the development workflow, `mccibootloader_image` works directly on ELF files produced by the linker, and writes ELF files compatible with other tools in the toolchain.
+The same tool is used for signing bootloader images and signing application images.

-A simple tool is provided for signing images.
-For convenience, `ssh-keygen` is used to generate the key files.
-In development, a standard "test signing" key is used; this is not secure, but it avoids a special mode in the bootloader to disable signing (thereby making it less likely that the special mode will accidentally be left on at ship time).
+For convenience, `mccibootloader_image` reads keyfiles prepared in OpenSSH format.
+Thus, `ssh-keygen` can be used used to generate the key files.

+In development, a standard "test signing" key is used; this is not secure, but it avoids a special mode in the bootloader to disable signing.
+(We feel that this makes it less likely that the special mode will accidentally be left on at ship time.)

+[1]: tools/mccibootloader_image/README.md

 ### Limitations